Left-leaning red–black tree

-A left-leaning red–black (LLRB) tree is a type of self-balancing binary search tree.
+A left-leaning red–black (LLRB) tree is a type of self-balancing binary search tree, introduced by Robert Sedgewick.
 It is a variant of the red–black tree and guarantees the same asymptotic complexity for operations, but is designed to be easier to implement.

-Properties of a left-leaning red–black tree
+Properties

+A left-leaning red-black tree satisfies all the properties of a red-black tree: